-One of the key factors to a successful partnership between heads of audit and the board is risk maturity.
+One of the key factors to a successful partnership between chief audit executives and the board is risk maturity.
 Here, we explore this idea and things you can do to build a more powerful partnership with your board, audit and risk committees.

 UK governance for listed and private companies makes it clear that the board has responsibility for an organisation’s risk management system regardless of its delegation to a board committee for oversight.
 Without sound knowledge and understanding, this is like putting a passenger in the pilot seat of an aircraft and turning off the autopilot.
 Does your board know enough about risk?